Is your puppy lactose intolerant? Has it ever shown any signs of food allergies? And can dogs drink milk, or is it harmful to them?

 Yes, you can feed your dog coconut milk.
 It’s beneficial for your pup’s immune system, furry coat, and breath.

 But again, make sure you do it in moderation, as too much can cause irritation.
 Coconut milk is high in fat, so you shouldn’t overdo it — too much fat in your puppy’s diet might cause obesity and pancreatitis.
+But coconut oil also has some great benefits for your dog.

 Can Dogs Drink Oat Milk?